Interactive public discussion, peer review, and publication in SOIL

 The process includes the following steps:

-Original manuscripts are submitted electronically and assigned to the topical editor covering the relevant subject areas (for details see finding an editor).
+Original manuscripts are submitted and assigned to topic editors covering the relevant subject areas.

-The topical editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in SOILD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in SOILD.
+The handling topic editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting the manuscript as a preprint.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.

 After the open discussion, the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
-Based on the responses, the topical editor either invites the authors to submit a revised manuscript or directly rejects the manuscript.
-If necessary he or she may also consult referees in the same way as during the completion of a traditional peer-review process.
+Based on the responses, the topic editor either invites the authors to submit a revised manuscript or the topic editor and executive editor directly reject the manuscript.
+If necessary the topic editor may also consult referees in the same way as during the completion of a traditional peer-review process.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the SOIL website with a direct link to the preceding original paper and interactive discussion in SOILD.
-In addition, all referee and topical editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published.
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+Then it is published on the SOIL website with a direct link to the preceding preprint and interactive discussion.
+In addition, all referee and topic editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published.
+All publications (preprint, interactive comments, final revised paper) are permanently archived, citable, and remain accessible to the open public.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.